-These raspberry cashew oaty bites make a perfect healthy treat.
-You can cut them into hearts for Valentine’s Day, or cut them into squares.
+These mini cashew raspberry oat bars are the perfect healthy treat.
 They make a great after-school treat for hungry kids as they’re sweetened with fruit alone – no added sugar – and they’re vegan and gluten free (use gluten free oats if needed).

 A couple of weeks ago I spent a delightful evening at the stunning Bourne & Hollingsworth Buildings learning about cooking with raspberries with chef Adam Gray.
 It was one of those rare summer evenings (this year anyway) when the sun was shining and the air was warm.
 I’d taken a coat and regretted it as I didn’t need it and had to carry it all the way back home.

 And what better way to enjoy a summer’s evening than by cooking with, and eating, delicious summer raspberries.
 I love evenings like this and it was very welcome to have a break from putting the kids to bed to learn about Berry World raspberries and to taste, and cook, some lovely raspberry recipes with a great chef.

 We started off with an Eton Collins cocktail – inspired by the Eton Mess dessert – made with gin, raspberry syrup, lemon juice, balsamic vinegar, sugar and soda.
 This is a seriously delicious cocktail.
 I don’t usually choose fruit-based cocktails as I find them too sweet but I loved this one.